Peltophorum pterocarpum

-Peltophorum pterocarpum (commonly known as copperpod, yellow-flamboyant, yellow flametree, yellow poinciana or yellow-flame) is a species of Peltophorum, native to tropical southeastern Asia and a popular ornamental tree grown around the world.
+Peltophorum pterocarpum (commonly known as copperpod, yellow-flamboyant, yellow flametree, yellow poinciana or yellow-flame) is a species of tree in the family Fabaceae, native to tropical areas from Indo-China to northern Australia.
+It produces masses of golden flowers in the summer, making it a popular ornamental tree around the world.
+It was first described in 1825.

 Description

 It is a deciduous tree growing to 15–25 m (rarely up to 50 m) tall, with a trunk diameter of up to 1 m belonging to Family Leguminosae and sub-family Caesalpiniaceaea.
 The leaves are bipinnate, 30–60 cm long, with 16–20 pinnae, each pinna with 20–40 oval leaflets 8–25 mm long and 4–10 mm broad.
-The flowers are yellow, 2.5–4 cm diameter, produced in large compound raceme up to 20 cm long.
+The flowers are yellow, 2.5–4 cm in diameter and produced in large compound raceme up to 20 cm long.
 Pollens are approximately 50 microns in size.

 The fruit is a pod 5–10 cm long and 2.5 cm broad, red at first, ripening black, and containing one to four seeds.
 Trees begin to flower after about four years.

+Although it is fast-growing and very drought tolerant, the tree does not tolerate frost and has a very short lifespan of a maximum of 50 years.

 Distribution

-Peltophorum pterocarpum is native to tropical southeast Asia and northern Australasia, in: Australia (including islands off the Northern Territory coast), Sri Lanka, Indonesia, Malaysia, Papua New Guinea, Philippines, Thailand and Vietnam (where it is called Lim xẹt).
-It is also found in India.
+Peltophorum pterocarpum is native to tropical southeast Asia and northern Australasia: in Australia (including islands off the Northern Territory coast); Sri Lanka; in Southeast Asia to Indonesia, Malaysia, Papua New Guinea, Philippines, Thailand and Vietnam.